 In the Non-farm Payroll Report, the Bureau of Labor Statistics surveys how many workers businesses added to their payroll each month.
-They don't count farm workers, because farming is so seasonal.
+It doesn't count farm workers because farming is seasonal.
 A healthy economy will create 150,000 jobs on average.
 Companies will only add workers when they have enough demand to keep them busy.

 Manufacturing jobs are an especially important indicator.
-The 12.5 million Americans who work in manufacturing earn an average $81,289 a year, including benefits.
+According to the National Association of Manufacturers, the 12.75 million Americans who work in manufacturing earn an average $84,832 a year, including benefits.
 When manufacturers start laying them off, it means the economy will be heading into a recession.
 For example, manufacturers hired fewer workers starting in October 2006 when compared to the prior year.

 The economy is measured by gross domestic product.
 That's the dollar value of everything produced in the last year.
 The most important indicator is GDP growth, which compares this quarter with the last.
 If the economy is healthy, then GDP growth will be between 2-3 percent.
 If it's above 3 percent, then it could be overheating.
 When it's below 2 percent, then it's in danger of contraction.
 If it's below zero, then it's in a recession.